DigitalLatin/engelmann/README.md

 Each copy of `Engelmann.csv` includes the columns `Author`, `Title`, and `Editor`, all of which contain data from the Zotero collection that you compiled.
 Since that data originated in a variety of resources, there are variations in spelling, language, punctuation, etc., between the different entries.
 It is important to preserve that data, but we also need to have a standard way of referring to it.
 That is why we have authority records from the DLL's Catalog.

+If you decide to sort the data in your copy of `Engelmann.csv`, be sure to select _all_ of the columns and rows before you execute a sort command.
+Otherwise, your data will become unorganized and, consequently, of little use.

 ### General Procedures
 Use Git to clone this repository onto your computer so that you will have your own copy of the files to edit.